nxp0999/DSA5343/README.md

 # DSA5343
 Collection of programs written in Java submitted as assignments for a graduate class in Data Structures and Algorithms

-# AVL Tree Implementation (Fixed Version)
+# AVL Tree Implementation

-A corrected Java implementation of an AVL (Adelson-Velsky and Landis) Tree - a self-balancing binary search tree where the heights of the two child subtrees of any node differ by at most one.
+A Java implementation of an AVL (Adelson-Velsky and Landis) Tree - a self-balancing binary search tree where the heights of the two child subtrees of any node differ by at most one.

 ## Features